taism-ap/hw-6-1-python-draw-line-ramgoenka532/README.md

 # Python Draw Line
-Introduction to basic computer graphics
+An introduction to (very) basic computer graphics

 ## Drawing Points
 Open the draw_points.py file in your favourite IDE and make sure it works.
 Try changing the created pixel, try adding more pixels, go nuts.